-Step 2 Formal Counselling
+Step 1 Formal Counselling

-If the worker's performance or behaviour has failed to improve after step 1, or if the Executive believes Step 1 is inappropriate, the worker will be formally counselled.
 The worker will be given three days advance written notice of the counselling session, which will be conducted by a non-staff member of the Committee of Management.
 The worker will be provided with a copy of this clause and any other policy or document the Centre has adopted relating to counselling or disciplinary action.